Language-Research-Technology/ro-crate-modes/README.md

 # Governance

-This repository is maintained by the Language Data Commons of Australia ([LDaCA] project).
+This repository is maintained by the Language Data Commons of Australia (LDaCA).
 If there is interest we will set up a series of ad hoc standardisation consultation meetings to help steer the development of RO-Crate Editor profiles, along the lines of the RO-Crate community process which takes place outside of any formal orgnizational framework.

 [RO-Crate]: https://www.researchobject.org/ro-crate/